 Under the Drafts, the minimum investment amount for public infrastructure projects and manufacturing projects is each set at \$800,000, irrespective of the project's location.
-Thus, these types of projects are not technically included in the TEA definition because the location is irrelevant.
-However, the minimum investment amount is set at the same level as an investment relating to a TEA project.
+84 Thus, these types of projects are not technically included in the TEA definition because the location is irrelevant.